 - Repeat customer rate – Your repeat customer rate is simply the percentage of your customer base that has made more than one purchase.
 Loyal customers are the ones who make repeat purchases.

 - Customer lifetime value (CLV) – CLV indicates how much your customers are spending during their customer lifecycles.
 When your customers are loyal, they tend to spend more, yielding greater lifetime value.

-Measuring the retention metrics can help you to identify, which are the strategies that are performing well and the ones that need improvement.
-Tracking the metrics help you to retain your customers before they become your ex-customers.
+Measuring the retention metrics can help you identify, which are the strategies that are performing well and the ones that need improvement.
+Tracking the metrics helps you to retain your customers before they become your ex-customers.

-- You have to measure your customer retention metrics on a regular basis to understand the retention techniques that are performing well and those need to be modified.
+- You have to measure your customer retention metrics regularly to understand the retention techniques that are performing well and those that need to be modified.

-- When you know the ways your customers like to be served, craft the engagement plans in a similar way to make your service effective and helps in retaining customers.
+- When you know the ways your customers like to be served, craft the engagement plans in a similar way to make your service effective and help retain customers.